DDNeu/global-lustre-jobstats/README.md

 * Config file for SSH, OSS/MDS, filter and other settings
 * Configure job_id name leght for pretty printing

-This is still very rudimental!
-A proper tool would allow filtering for specific OST/MDTs etc... patches welcome!

 ## Examples
 ### Help
 ```